stuart23/square-ig/README.md

 - In the secret value, enter the output RoleARN from the CloudFormation stack output in step 1.
 - Create a second secret following the same process.
 In this secret, the name shouls be 'aws_region', and the value is the StackRegion from the CloudFormation stack output.

-### Step 3 - Create Instagram User Access Token Secret
+### Step 3 - Create and upload Square Credentials

+An application needs to be created in Square and the credentials for the API need to be added to AWS Secrets Manager.

+- Go to https://developer.squareup.com/apps/ and add a new application.
+- Open AWS Secrets Manager
+- Copy the Square Application ID to a new Plaintext AWS Secret called `square_application_id`
+- Copy the Square Access token to a new Plaintext AWS Secret called `square_access_token`

 After following the Instagram documentation on how to